3d-expo-uk/website/content/8reasons.rst

-8 REASONS WHY YOU SHOULD USE 3D PRINTING FOR JIGS & FIXTURES
+8 reasons why you should use 3D printing for jigs & features
 ############################################################

-:Title: 8 REASONS WHY YOU SHOULD USE 3D PRINTING FOR JIGS & FIXTURES
+:Title: 8 reasons why you should use 3D printing for jigs & features
 :Date: 2024-02-20
 :Category: Boundary Breakers
 :author: Ryan King